galaxyproject/galaxy-hub/src/publication-library/contribute/index.md

 ---
-title: "Contibute to the Galaxy Publication Library"
+title: "Contribute to the Galaxy Publication Library"
 ---

 <div class="pull-right">